ateTams08/ncr-heat-index/README.md

 ## About the Project

 This project is a live, automated heat index dashboard for the 17 cities and municipalities of Metro Manila (NCR).
-It aims to inform the public about current and upcoming heat conditions to help them make safer decisions during extreme heat events.
+It aims to inform the public about heat conditions and trends to help them make safer decisions during extreme heat events.

 ---